One of the keys when it comes to investing for the long term is to make sure you’re minimizing the fees you’re paying to invest your money.

 - Portfolio Plus: The ability to create your own custom portfolio from an expanded list of investments.
 You can choose from lists of different investment classes and types and add up to 20 investments to each portfolio you create.
 It costs $3/month to use this add-on package.

-- Fast Money: When activated this gives you quick same day deposits, auto-deposit scheduler and overdraft protection.
+- Quick Cash: When activated this gives you quick same day deposits, auto-deposit scheduler and overdraft protection.
 It costs $2/month to use this add-on package.

 Using these add-on packages is purely optional, but even if you were to turn them all on it likely isn’t going to cost you more than a few bucks per month.

-When I first read about Axos Invest I dismissed it out of hand because I thought that there had to be a catch somewhere, there’s no way they were offering this service for free when others are charging anywhere from .15%-1.0% annual management fees for similar services.
+When I first read about Axos Invest I dismissed it out of hand because I thought that there had to be a catch somewhere, there’s no way they were offering this service for such a low cost when others are charging anywhere from .35%-1.0% annual management fees for similar services.

-After looking into it further, however, it does truly seem like Axos Invest is committed to offering a fee free investing service, and plan to keep it that way.
+After looking into it further, however, it does truly seem like Axos Invest is committed to offering a low-cost investing service for both self-directed investors and those who want their portfolios managed for them.

-I’ve signed up for my own Axos Invest account and have been with them now for a couple of years.
-They are one my new go-to recommendations for new investors.
+I’ve signed up for my own Axos Invest account and have been with them now for years.
+They are my go-to recommendations for new (and even experienced) investors.

-Open your own free account below via my invite link.
+Open your own account below via my invite link.

 |Robo-Advisor||Assets Under Management (AUM)||Annual Fee||Account Minimum||Bonuses||Review|